 The final lesson I learned was:

 I realized that the things that I worry about are so meaningless.
 Yes I may have a bad day at work or having issues on a tough project, but there are people not only in Mexico but all over the world who spend their days just fighting to survive.
 While there to encourage the people, I found myself being far more encouraged by them.
 I met a man there named Francisco.
 I first saw him riding up a hill towards me on the makeshift bicycle you see on bottom right of the photo.
-When he reached me and of the other guys from our team, we greeted with the biggest smile.
+When he reached me and of the other guys from our team, we were greeted with the biggest smile.
 You may not have noticed it at first but there is a crank shaft that goes from the handle bars to the front wheels and that is because Francisco has no legs.
 He is known all around the town I would suspect because of the bicycle and his physical limitations but after talking with him for a half hour or so through a translator I believe it’s because of his joyful attitude and fun loving spirit.
 He also does an incredible job of shining shoes which is how he supports his wife and two daughters.
 We were blessed to hear his testimony of how 20 years ago he tried to jump on a moving train and lost his grip resulting in the dual amputation.
 If that were not traumatic enough, Francisco was also dragged by the train for a while before he got free.
 When he was found, Francisco was assumed dead and sent to the morgue.
 For 12 hours he laid there until the medical examiner discovered he was alive!!
-As I listened to this miraculous story, it is undeniable that the hand of God was o on him that night and has been for the past 2 decades because there has never been a day in my life that I have ever gone to work with an ounce of his joy half it is without a doubt embodies what the Apostle Paul commanded in Colossians 3:23-24 (NIV):
+As I listened to this miraculous story, it is undeniable that the hand of God was on him that night and has been for the past 2 decades because there has never been a day in my life that I have ever gone to work with an ounce of his joy!!
+He truly embodies what the Apostle Paul commanded in Colossians 3:23-24 (NIV):

 I have quoted this scripture many times believing in my heart that I was fulfilling the charge, only to see from the life of a humble shoeshine man that I have far to go.
 Because of Francisco my perspective has been forever changed.
 Boy I tell you nothing helps you more to forget about your problems like going on a mission trip to serve and help others because you never know how God will not work through you BUT to you!!